 Champions League odds boost: Get 60-1 for Arsenal to have a corner vs PSG with Sky Bet

-Arsenal face Paris Saint-Germain on Saturday and Sky Bet are offering new customers 60-1 for the Gunners to be awarded a corner in the Champions League final.
+Arsenal face Paris Saint-Germain today and Sky Bet are offering new customers 60-1 for the Gunners to be awarded a corner in the Champions League final.

-All eyes will be on the Puskas Arena in Budapest on Saturday evening when Premier League champions Arsenal take on Champions League holders Paris Saint-Germain in the final of Europe's top competition.
+All eyes will be on the Puskas Arena in Budapest this evening when Premier League champions Arsenal take on Champions League holders Paris Saint-Germain in the final of Europe's top competition.

 Set-pieces have been an area the Gunners have thrived in this season and they will be eager to make the most out of any such situations that arise, making Sky Bet's new-customer offer of 60-1 for the English side to have a corner an appealing one.